jbryan-76/dido.net/README.md

 2. The Mediator is contacted to find an available runner.
 3. The expression is serialized and transmitted to the runner.
 4. The runner deserializes the expression and attempts to instantiate and execute it.
-5. Inevitably, the expression requires application and dependency assemblies that do not yet exist in the runner domain (or whose version is different), so those assemblies are securely transmitted to the runner.
+5. Inevitably, the expression requires application and dependency assemblies that do not yet exist in the runner domain (or whose previously cached version is different), so those assemblies are securely transmitted to the runner.
 6. Once all assemblies are available and loaded, the expression is executed.
 7. The expression result is transmitted back to the application.

-## Configurable Execute Modes
+## Configurable Execution Modes

 ### Baseline Execution
 ![baseline execution](./documentation/images/baseline_execution.png)